- What is it?

 Weight-bearing exercise is any exercise in which your feet and legs bear your weight while you perform it, such as brisk walking, dancing, racket sports and aerobics.
 This creates high pressure on the bone that helps to build and maintain its strength.

 Resistance exercises that strengthen muscle may also be beneficial, particularly for the large muscles of the shoulder, pelvis, hips, back and trunk.
 Because falls are the most common cause of fractures, balance-improving activities, such as tai chi and strength training, may also significantly reduce your risk for falls.
-A study of over 61,000 women conducted at Brigham and Women's Hospital and Harvard Medical School showed that women who walked four hours or more per week had a 41 percent lower risk of hip fracture than women who walked less than an hour a week.

 For muscle strengthening, you can use stationary weight machines at health clubs and gyms and free weights or elastic bands in the gym or at home.
 The important thing to remember is that you don't have to lift heavy weights to benefit from strength training.
 You should start with a light weight and gradually increase your repetitions and/or resistance as your strength increases.
 The goal is to build bone strength—not muscle mass, which requires numerous lifts with heavy weights.